Sex and Relationship Policy

 - Life processes are discussed including the physical changes that take place at puberty, why they happen and how to manage them.

-- The content of the forty-five minute weekly lessons within the PSHE Curriculum was decided upon after the consultation process involving, staff, governors and the school health adviser using the OFSTED Sex and Relationship Guidance (2002) as a basis for discussion.
-A more detailed scheme of work is available on request.
+- The content of the lessons within the PSHE Curriculum was decided upon after the consultation process involving, staff, governors and the school health adviser using the OFSTED Sex and Relationship Guidance (2002) as a basis for discussion.

 - Materials used reflect the consultation with parents/carers and the school health adviser.
 Age and cultural backgrounds of the pupils were regarded in relation to images used.
 The range of material used is available to parents/carers and informative books are available to children.

-Ø SRE is normally delivered by the class teacher, with support from the School Nurse as appropriate.
+- SRE is normally delivered by the class teacher, with support from Provide as appropriate.
 It is normally taught in mixed gender groups other than when it is deemed more appropriate for topics to be covered in single sex groups.

-Ø Resources to be used are: Health For Life, Real Health For Real Life, Sense Ed materials.
+- Resources to be used are: Health for Life, Real Health for Real Life, BBC and Sense Ed materials.

 SRE may be delivered through class teaching, film and circle time activities with an emphasis on being safe; confidentiality and trust, raising self esteem.
 A “surgery” offering one to one information or advice is available to Year 6.
-External agencies such as the School Nurse are also involved in delivery of SRE.
+External agencies such as the Provide and the school nurse are also involved in delivery of SRE where possible.

 School visitor policy: